Decor Ideas

 • +Keep plants only if they still look healthy enough to read as life.

-• +Protect the entry path so arrival still feels open and readable.
+• +Protect the entry path so arrival feels open and readable.

-• +Let sentimental items stay only if they still feel emotionally right in the room.
+• +Let sentimental items stay only when they still feel emotionally right in the room.

 • -Leaving damaged decor visible because the object used to matter.